containers/podman-desktop/website/docs/extensions/publish/index.md

 * [Writing Extension](../extensions/write)

-Consider publishing and distributing because extension builds successfully.
+Consider publishing and distributing when extension builds successfully.

 Extension consists of a `zipped` file of all JavaScript files, dependencies, and metadata.